thu-coai/cotk/docs/meta/notes/extend.rst

 Extending Cotk: More Data, More Metrics!
 ============================================

-We hope ``cotk`` can be adapted to more datasets and more tasks.
-Therefore, we have a repository (TO BE ONLINE) to collect any contribution to cotk (**regardless of its quality**).
-Our maintainer will choose modules with high-quality and merge them to the main repository.
+We provide easy APIs for extend ``cotk`` to custom datasets and tasks.

 Add A New Dataset
 ----------------------------------------------

-For local use
+For Local Use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now you have a new dataset and want to load it with ``cotk`` and
 the task is similar with the existed tasks, like :class:`.dataloader.LanguageGeneration`,